 In late 2011, Council commenced planning for a pest animal management program targeting free-ranging dogs (wild dogs), European red fox and feral cats on Council managed land and private land, which led to the development of the Feral Animal Management Plan 2013-15.
-In 2012, the operational actions identified within the plan, which included a soft jaw trapping program between autumn and spring each consecutive year was implemented, except in 2017.
+In 2012, the operational actions identified within the Feral Animal Management Plan 2013-15, which included a soft jaw trapping program between autumn and spring each consecutive year was implemented, except in 2017.
 By 2015, 64% of the actions identified in the Feral Animal Management Plan 2013-15 were fully completed while 14% of the actions were partly completed and 22% of the actions were not completed.
 Actions that were incomplete related to monitoring and evaluation activities.

-Council's management of pest animals was funded by Council with additional financial support from NSW Government funds and private land managers.
-For example, Council funds supported a private trapper on a weekly retainer while a fee per carcass for the target pest animal was payable by private land managers.
-In some cases, multiple private land managers worked in partnership with a private trapper and collectively agreed that regardless of whose property the target pest animal was captured on, the fee per carcass for each pest animal trapped and euthanised was equally funded by the participating private land managers.
+Council's management of pest animals has been previously funded by Council with additional financial support from NSW Government funds and private land managers.
+For example, Council covered the full cost to retain a private trapper on a weekly bases, while a fee per head of carcass for the target pest animal trapped was payable by private land managers.
+In some cases, multiple private land managers worked in partnership with a private trapper and collectively agreed that regardless of whose property the target pest animal was captured on, the fee per head carcass for each pest animal trapped and euthanized was equally funded by the participating private land managers.

 This collaborative approach by private land managers showed to be highly efficient in terms of surveillance to enable timely detection of pest animal incursions.
 It promoted support and coordinated localised on-ground action, shared responsibility and cost across private land tenure.
 In addition, the approach also recognised that pest animals move across multiple land tenures.
 For example, free-ranging dogs (wild dogs), have an average home range or territory of 100 square kilometres, depending on the available resources.
-Although, in 2016, a free-ranging dogs (wild dogs), was tracked west of Coffs Harbour before going on a record exploration of some 530km in six months via the base of the steep escarpment under Dorrigo and up the Bellinger past Thora eventually reaching Bellbrook on the Macleay via the upper Nambucca and from there up onto the Tablelands through the Styx River catchment (Dr. Paul Meek, pers. comm.
+Although, in 2016, a free-ranging dog (wild dog), was tracked west of Coffs Harbour before going on a record exploration of some 530 km in six months via the base of the steep escarpment under Dorrigo and up the Bellinger past Thora, eventually reaching Bellbrook on the Macleay via the upper Nambucca, and from there up onto the Tablelands through the Styx River catchment (Dr. Paul Meek, pers. comm.
 27 March).